 The alternator wire should be slightly warm to the touch when charging the battery.
 It should not too hot to cause burns.

 You can check the quality of the connection by conducting a voltage drop test on the ground circuit.

 Connect one end of the voltmeter on the alternator case and the other on the battery negative terminal.

+Run the engine at about 2,000 rpm while switching on the lights, radio, and blower.
 Take the voltage reading.
 If the ground connection is good, the voltage drop should be less than 0.2V.

+This may be because the alternator ground wire is undersized and loosely connected.
 You may have to run an extra zero gauge wire from the alternator ground to the battery negative to improve the connection.

+An alternator wire should be warm when you touch it and not hot.
 If it is hot, then there might be several possible causes that you need to work through – a loose, corroded connection, an undersized cable, or a failing alternator with a high voltage output.